 - ‘From Porn to Politics’ (Newcastle University, 2006)

-FWSA was delighted to announce that the winners of the Small Grants Scheme 2015 were Elspeth Mitchell and Lenka Vráblíková from the University of Leeds.
+FWSA was delighted to announce that the winners of the Small Grants Scheme 2016 were Angelika Strohmaye, Janis Meissner, Ko-Le Chen, Helen Rice and Tag Alshehri from the University of Newcastle.

-For further information on the scheme, please email the SGS Officer Dr Irralie Doel: I.Doel@brighton.ac.uk
+For further information on the scheme, please email the Small Grants Scheme Officer Dr Irralie Doel: I.Doel@brighton.ac.uk